-Refer to the General Section of this catalog for general academic policies that apply to all students.
+Refer to the UT Policy web site for academic policies that apply to all students.
 In case of conflicting policies, the stricter policies will apply.

 Academic Honesty

 Nursing students are expected to maintain high standards of behavior.
 Cheating, lying, stealing, failure to report, unauthorized replication of tests, and plagiarism are not tolerated and lead to dismissal from the program.
 Non-adherence to testing policies and procedures results in a grade of zero for the test and possible course failure.
 Dismissal from the College of Nursing occurs with major violation of academic standards.
 See the Undergraduate Student Handbook for discussion of academic honesty.